irongut/CodeCoverageSummary/README.md

 Code Coverage Summary is compatible with [StepSecurity Secure Workflows](https://github.com/step-security/secure-workflows) and uses a Docker image that is cryptographically signed using [Sigstore](https://www.sigstore.dev/).
 For instructions how to verify the Docker image please see the [Wiki](https://github.com/irongut/CodeCoverageSummary/wiki/Verify-the-Docker-Image).

-As a Docker based action Code Coverage Summary requires a Linux runner, see [Types of Action](https://docs.github.com/en/actions/creating-actions/about-custom-actions#types-of-actions).
-If you need to build with a Windows or MacOS runner a workaround would be to upload the coverage file as an artifact and use a separate job with a Linux runner to generate the summary.
+**As a Docker based action Code Coverage Summary requires a Linux runner.**

 ## Inputs